shrtlist/ButtonPeoplePicker/README.markdown

 # ButtonPeoplePicker

 ## Features
-The accompanying code comprises a UIView subclass that you can use in your iPhone applications to pick people from the Address Book.
+An iPhone UI contact picker to select multiple people from the Address Book, with type-ahead and auto-completion.

 ButtonPeoplePicker.h/ButtonPeoplePicker.m
-The UIViewController subclass that encapsulates the picker functionality.
+The UIViewController subclass that encapsulates the contact picker functionality.
 This is the only class you need to interact with.

 AddPersonViewController.h/AddPersonViewController.m
 A UIViewController displayed when there is no matching person in the Address Book.
+The new contact will be added to the Address Book.

 All other files
 A sample iPhone application showing how to include a ButtonPeoplePicker in your own applications.